Luka Kačavenda

-Luka Kačavenda (born 1 November 2001) is a Bosnian professional footballer who plays as a goalkeeper for First League of the Republika Srpska club Kozara Gradiška.
+Luka Kačavenda (born 1 November 2001) is a Bosnian professional footballer who plays as a goalkeeper for First League of the Republika Srpska club Potkozarje Aleksandrovac.

 Club career

 Kačavenda made two appearances for Radnik Bijeljina in the 2020–21 Bosnian Cup, including a match against fellow Bosnian Premier League side Tuzla City, which finished as a 1–3 loss.
 On 23 January 2021, he joined Olimpik.

 On 18 June 2021, Kačavenda signed a one-year contract with Velež Mostar.
 He debuted for Velež in a league game against Posušje on 19 July 2021.

 International career

 Kačavenda represented Bosnia and Herzegovina on various youth levels.